 Eric was an active kid growing up.
 He played baseball at Westbury Little League, soccer at Westbury Soccer and basketball at the Jewish Community Center.
 He was accepted into the HISD Magnet School programs at Windsor Village Elementary, Lanier Middle School and Lamar High School.
 He played drums at Lanier and was on the golf team at Lamar.
-He greatly enjoyed spending time with his friends and became very active in BBYO, holding several leadership positions in Lubel.
+He loved spending time with his friends and became very active in BBYO, holding several leadership positions in Lubel.
 Wading through an active schedule, Eric always put summer time priority toward fishing and could typically be found at his Grandparent’s bay house in Bayou Vista.
 Eric loved fishing, spending many hours at a time casting off his Grandparents’ boat or at the "local hotspot" down at the end of the canal.
 You could count on Eric leading the fishing charge, dragging brothers, cousins and their little red wagon for a morning fishing tournament in the summer.

 For college, Eric chose Austin, becoming a University of Texas Longhorn, a Sigma Alpha Mu brother and a Silver Spur.
 Eric enjoyed playing intramural sports, hanging out with friends and exploring every outdoor activity which Austin had to offer.
 During his senior year, Eric volunteered at Austin’s Town Lake Animal Center where he would meet and adopt his four-legged best friend, Callie.
 They were inseparable, hanging at Zilker Park, Pease Park and the Barton Creek Greenbelt.